cstuartroe/lauvinko/pages/glossing.md

 words via synchronically unpredictable phonological changes toward the beginning of the stem.

+To see all six lines of the gloss, as well as to try editing it, click the "Open in builder" link!

 # Morphophonological binding

 In the morphological breakdown section of a gloss,